 - A piece of MDF or plywood (you can use circle cutouts from your enclosure)

-- Lazy Susan
+- Lazy Susan bearing hardware

 - A piece of an old surround, or craft foam

 - 4 low profile, ½-inch screws and a 1, 1-inch screw

 - Measuring tape

 - Utility/razor knife

 - Carpenter’s square or ruler